yogsandro/reversi/Readme.md

 **Run demo**
 - From build directory:
-  - On Linux: `./othello-app` (or `./app/othello-app` depending on layout)
+  - On Linux: `./othello-console-app`
-- The demo runs in the terminal with a simple text UI for playing/testing the library.
+- The demo runs in the terminal with the computer playing with himself using 2 different algorithms.

 **What to commit**
 - Source code, headers, CMake files, docs.